-Patients with persistent symptoms or exacerbations despite correct inhaler technique and good adherence with Step 4 treatment and in whom other controller options have been considered, should be referred to a specialist with expertise in management of severe asthma120 (Evidence D)
+Patients with persistent symptoms or exacerbations despite correct inhaler technique and good adherence with Step 4 treatment and in whom other controller options have been considered, should be referred to a specialist with expertise in management of severe asthma131 (Evidence D)

-Treatment options that may be considered at Step 5 (if not already tried) are described in Box 3-14 (p.70).
+Treatment options that may be considered at Step 5 (if not already tried) are described in Box 3-14 (p.72).
 They include:

-- Add-on tiotropium (long-acting muscarinic antagonist) in patients aged ≥12 years with a history of exacerbations despite Step 4 treatment.
-Add-on tiotropium by mist inhaler improves lung function and increases the time to severe exacerbation (Evidence B).180 - Add-on omalizumab (anti-immunoglobulin E (anti-lgE) treatment: for patients with moderate or severe allergic asthma that is uncontrolled on Step 4 treatment189 (Evidence A). - Add-on mepolizumab (anti-interleukin-5 treatment): for patients aged ≥12 yrs with severe eosinophilic asthma that is uncontrolled on Step 4 treatment (Evidence B). ^{190,191} - Sputum-guided treatment: for patients with persisting symptoms and/or exacerbations despite high-dose ICS or ICS/LABA, treatment may be adjusted based on eosinophilia (>3%) in induced sputum.
-In severe asthma, this strategy leads to reduced exacerbations and/or lower doses of ICS141 (Evidence A). - Add-on treatment with bronchial thermoplasty: may be considered for some adult patients with severe asthma 120 (Evidence B).
-Evidence is limited and in selected patients (see p.51 and Appendix Chapter 6).
-The long term effects compared with control patients, including for lung function, are not known. - Add-on low dose oral corticosteroids (≤7.5 mg/day prednisone equivalent): may be effective for some adults with severe asthma120 (Evidence D); but are often associated with substantial side effects192 (Evidence B).
+- Add-on tiotropium (long-acting muscarinic antagonist) in patients aged ≥12 years whose asthma is not well-controlled with ICS/LABA.
+Add-on tiotropium (mostly 5μg once daily by mist inhaler) modestly improves lung function (Evidence A) and modestly increases the time to severe exacerbation requiring oral corticosteroids (Evidence B).
+There is no evidence for other LAMA preparations. - Add-on anti-immunoglobulin E (anti-IgE) (omalizumab) treatment: for patients aged ≥6 years with moderate or severe allergic asthma that is uncontrolled on Step 4 treatment^{209,210} (Evidence A). - Add-on anti-interleukin-5 treatment (subcutaneous mepolizumab for patients aged ≥12 years: intravenous reslizumab for ages ≥18 years) or anti-interleukin 5 receptor treatment (subcutaneous benralizumab for ages ≥12 years), with severe eosinophilic asthma that is uncontrolled on Step 4 treatment (Evidence A).211-214

+- Sputum-guided treatment: for patients with persisting symptoms and/or exacerbations despite high-dose ICS or ICS/LABA, treatment may be adjusted based on eosinophilia (>3%) in induced sputum.
+In severe asthma, this strategy leads to reduced exacerbations and/or lower doses of ICS152 (Evidence A). - Add-on treatment with bronchial thermoplasty: may be considered for some adult patients with severe asthma 131 (Evidence B).
+Evidence is limited and in selected patients (see p.52 and Appendix Chapter 6).
+The long term effects compared with control patients, including for lung function, are not known. - Add-on low dose oral corticosteroids (≤7.5 mg/day prednisone equivalent): may be effective for some adults with severe asthma131 (Evidence D); but are often associated with substantial side effects^{215,216} (Evidence B).
 They should only be considered for adults with poor symptom control and/or frequent exacerbations despite good inhaler technique and adherence with Step 4 treatment, and after exclusion of other contributory factors.
-Patients should be counseled about potential side-effects (Evidence D).
-They should be assessed and monitored for risk of corticosteroid-induced osteoporosis, and those expected to be treated for ≥3 months should be provided with relevant lifestyle counselling and prescription of therapy for prevention of osteoporosis (where appropriate).193
+Patients should be counseled about potential side-effects (Evidence D).216 They should be assessed and monitored for risk of corticosteroid-induced osteoporosis, and those expected to be treated for ≥3 months should be provided with relevant lifestyle counselling and prescription of therapy for prevention of osteoporosis (where appropriate).217